Rohitreddy06/voter-data-extractor-pro/README.md

 ### Application Workflow

 1. Click **Select PDF** and choose the electoral-roll PDF.
-2. Click **Select Excel** and choose your Excel template.
+2. Click **Select Excel** and choose the Excel template.
 3. Choose an **Output Folder**.
 4. Enable or disable **Translate Telugu → English** as required.
 5. Enable or disable **Use OCR** as required.
 6. Click **Start**.

-The application displays processing progress, elapsed time, record counts, and live logs.
+The application displays:

+* Processing progress
+* Elapsed time
+* Records found
+* Matched records
+* Remaining records
+* Live processing logs

 When processing is complete, the generated workbook is saved as: